deathworlders/online/content/books/deathworlders/chapter-00-kevin-jenkins-experience.md

 The "Demons"---a loan-word that had filled a conceptual gap we had never been aware of---that tormented humanity were what inspired it.
-Surrounded on all sides by an ecosystem saturated with toxic microfauna and parasitic nanoorganisms, by vicious predators, hardy prey and an explosively unstable tectonic world, they sacrificed their own peace of mind on the altar of evolution.
+Surrounded on all sides by an ecosystem saturated with toxic microfauna and parasitic nano-organisms, by vicious predators, hardy prey and an explosively unstable tectonic world, they sacrificed their own peace of mind on the altar of evolution.